Paul W. Dillon Home

 The Paul W. Dillon Home, often referred to as the Dillon Home, is located in Sterling, Illinois.
 It was home to businessman P.W.
 Dillon, who was the president of Northwestern Steel & Wire Company for many of its most successful years.
 The home was added to the National Register of Historic Places on October 9, 1980.

 History

 While the land itself had dozens of owners, once built, the home with the land had seven owners with only six residing within its walls.
-The Victorian home less it's East wing, was constructed in 1858 and is cast in the Italianate style.
+The Victorian home less its East wing, was constructed in 1858 and is cast in the Italianate style.
 The home was eventually purchased by Washington M. Dillon, and ultimately conveyed to his son, P.W., following his death.